Contact Us Today (424) 372-3112

 Description of a Watson DUI Murder Charge

-As stated above, a “Watson murder” refers to the California Supreme Court case, People vs. Watson, where it was decided that a DUI offender could be held liable for second-degree murder when another person is killed in an auto accident while you were driving.
+As stated above, a “Watson murder” refers to the California Supreme Court case, People v.
+Watson, where it was decided that a DUI offender could be held liable for second-degree murder when another person is killed in an auto accident while you were driving.

-However, it must be proven you knew that driving under the influence could cause the death of someone – then your conduct would count as “implied malice.”
+However, it must be proven that you knew that driving under the influence could cause the death of someone, then your conduct would count as “implied malice.”
+There are two ways in which you could be charged with DUI murder:

-• You have a DUI conviction and signed a document known as a Watson advisement, which is an official statement you are aware that driving under the influence could cause injury or death.
+• You have a DUI conviction and signed a document known as a Watson advisement, which is an official statement that you are aware that driving under the influence could cause injury or death.

-The primary reason you could face second-degree murder charges is because you were specifically warned.
+The primary reason you could face second-degree murder charges is that you were specifically warned.
 As you can see in the two categories above, you did, in fact, receive warnings about the risk of driving drunk.
 This means if you drove while drunk again, you were acting with malice.

 The Watson Admonition